Wheat Allergy Diet

 Soy sauce

 Starch (Unless otherwise stated on the food label, the single word starch in an ingredient list means cornstarch.
-Starches from other sources should be noted by some term that won't be misleading that means the source of the starch, for example: wheat starch.)
+Starches from other sources should be noted by some term that won't be misleading.
+This would identify the source of the starch, such as wheat starch, for example.)

 Surimi